-On the 9th February the Hamburg Symphony Orchestra announced the appointment of Sylvain Cambreling as their new Chief Conductor, starting in the 2018/2019 season.
+On the 9th February the Symphonker Hamburg announced the appointment of Sylvain Cambreling as their new Chief Conductor, starting in the 2018/2019 season.
 He succeeds Sir Jeffrey Tate who died on 2 June 2017.

 Sylvain Cambreling had this to say about his new position:

 “I am looking forward with great anticipation to my new responsibilities in Hamburg.
 My encounter with the Hamburg Symphony was immediately exhilarating and a wonderful artistic experience.
 The Laeiszhalle is not only pervaded with a rich tradition, it is also, acoustically, one of the most wonderful concert halls in the world.
 This is an honour and I am moved to be succeeding my friend, Jeffrey Tate.”